atomkins/CaseStudy1/casestudy1_MSDS6306_sec402.md

     html_document:
       keep_md: true
 ---
-###
+#Introduction
+<p>Insert Introduction statement here</p>

+<b>Datasets</b>
-#### The following code chunk pulls in two .csv files provided by the client into R. The files are then merged the Brewery Id Primary key.
-A sample of the data is shown below.
+<p>The following code chunk pulls in two .csv files provided by the client into R. The files are then merged utilizing the Brewery Id as the Primary key.
+A series of steps to clean the data from abnormalities is performed.
+Then, column headings and data types for each column are normalized.
+A sample of the data is shown below.</p>

 ```r